The Thread the Needle stretch is a calming, beginner-friendly yoga pose, that targets the back, shoulders and neck.

 We prefer to do the Thread the Needle stretch by starting with an upwards reach as well, to help further stretch out the back and increase the overall range of motion of the movement.

 Targeting the Thoracic Spine

 - Step 1.
-Position yourself on all fours on the floor in a neutral table-top position (shoulders over wrists, and hips over knees).
+Position yourself in a quadruped/table top position (shoulders over wrists, and hips over knees).

 - Step 2.
 Tuck in your chin, and make sure your back is flat.
-Do not allow your ribs to drop.
+Keep your core braced.

 - Step 3.
-Hold your weight on your right hand and begin to guide your left arm underneath your stationary right arm as though the moving arm is a thread through a needle.
+Hold your weight on your right hand and with your left arm, reach upwards before guiding it underneath your stationary right arm as though the moving arm is a thread through a needle.

 - Step 4.
 Twist your spine, whilst keeping your lower back and hips still as you reach your left arm further into the stretch.

 - Step 5.
 Allow your shoulders and head to drop down so that your left shoulder and left ear rest on the floor.
 You will feel the twist in your thoracic spine as you continue to reach your left arm into the pose.
 Remember your hips and lower back should stay still.
 This puts the pressure on the twist in your spine whilst preserving the muscles in your lower back.

 - Step 6.
 When you feel the stretch, hold the pose for 30 – 60 seconds (don’t forget to breathe), before returning your left arm back to the neutral starting position.